scalacenter/scala-3-migration-guide/incompat-3.0/value-eta-expansion/README.md

 ## Value eta-expansion

-Dotty introduces [automatic eta-expansion](https://dotty.epfl.ch/docs/reference/changed-features/eta-expansion-spec.html) which will deprecate the method value syntax `m _`.
+Scala 3 introduces [automatic eta-expansion](https://dotty.epfl.ch/docs/reference/changed-features/eta-expansion-spec.html) which will deprecate the method value syntax `m _`.
-Furthermore Dotty does not allow eta-expansion of values to nullary functions anymore.
+Furthermore Scala 3 does not allow eta-expansion of values to nullary functions anymore.
 Thus this piece of code is now illegal:

 ```scala